Indiana State Road 236: Eastern section

 From the western terminus of the eastern section at a stoplight with SR 9, SR 236 heads due east towards Middletown.
 SR 236 passes over Interstate 69 (I-69).
 SR 236 enter Middletown from the west and ends at County Road 800 West.

 History

 The eastern section of SR 236 was State Road 67 until SR 67 became concurrent with I-69 from Anderson to Muncie.

+The western section has a somewhat similar story.
+In 1950, US 136 was routed along what had been State Road 34 from Indianapolis through Crawfordsville to the Illinois state line.
+Indiana does not allow State Roads to have the same number as US highways, so it renumbered SR 136 to SR 236.